danzuckerberg/terraform-provider-bigip/docs/index.md

 Use the F5 BIG-IP Terraform Provider to manage and provision your BIG-IP configurations in Terraform.
 Using BIG-IP Provider you can manage LTM(Local Traffic Manager),Network,System objects and it also supports AS3/DO integration.

+# Important Fork Notes

+This is a foked version of the provider.
+Modifications were made for a unique use case.
+DO NOT USE this provider unless you are familiar with the changes and require them for your usage.

+Use the Verified version maintained by F5Networks.

 ### Requirements

 This provider uses the iControlREST API.
 All the resources are validated with BigIP v12.1.1 and above.